SimranAnand1/Product-Gallery-/README.md

 # Product-Gallery
 Created using HTML,CSS and JavaScript
-A webpage that displays the images in an array format for a random product store.
+A webpage that displays the images in an array format for a multi category product store.